scholar_flux.api.rate_limiting package

 Used to define the period of time to wait before sending a failed request with applications of max backoff and backoff_factor to assist in dynamically timing requests on successive request failures.

 In addition, a rate_limiter_registry and threaded_rate_limiter_registry are implemented to aid in the normalization of responses to the same provider across multiple search APIs.
-This is particularly relevant when using the scholar_flux.api.MultiSearchCoordinator for multi-threaded requests across queries and configurations. where the threaded_rate_limiter_registry is implemented under the hood for throttling across APIs.
+This is particularly relevant when using the scholar_flux.api.MultiSearchCoordinator for multi-threaded requests across queries and configurations, where the threaded_rate_limiter_registry is implemented under the hood for throttling across APIs.

 Example usage: